 Another solution would be to install awnings or external shades over windows that receive the most sunlight.
 These outdoor additions can significantly reduce the intensity of sunlight entering the room.

-How to Minimise Daily Wear and Tear
+How to Minimise Daily Wear and Tear on Wooden Floors

 The easiest way to go about minimising daily wear and tear is by enforcing a no-shoes policy in your home.
 Especially for busy areas like entryways and hallways.
 Shoes can track in dirt and small rocks, which can scratch and dull the surface of your floor.
 You should also sweep or vacuum regularly to remove particles that can cause wear.
 For instance, dust and dirt act like sandpaper on wood floors.